 Cherimoya trees are subtropical to mild temperate trees that will tolerate very light frosts.
-Possibly native to the Andes mountain valleys of Ecuador, Colombia and Peru, Cherimoya is closely related to the sugar apple and is, in fact, also called the custard apple.
-Read on to learn about growing cherimoya fruit, cherimoya plant care and other interesting cherimoya tree info.
+Possibly native to the Andes mountain valleys of Ecuador, Colombia, and Peru, Cherimoya is closely related to the sugar apple and is, in fact, also called the custard apple.
+Read on to learn about growing cherimoya fruit, cherimoya plant care, and other interesting cherimoya tree info.

 What is a Cherimoya?

 Cherimoya trees (Annona cherimola) are rapidly growing evergreens that are deciduous when grown in the cooler California climate from February to April.
-They can attain height of over 30 feet (9 m.), but can also be pruned to restrain their growth.
+They can attain a height of over 30 feet (9 m.), but can also be pruned to restrain their growth.
 In fact, young trees grow together to form a natural espalier that can be trained against a wall or fence.

 Although the tree grows rapidly at one time in spring, the root system tends to stay rather stunted and weak despite the height of the tree.
 This means that young trees need to be staked for the first few years of their life.

 Cherimoya Tree Info